When Ads Become Profiles: Uncovering the Invisible Risk of Web Advertising at Scale with LLMs: Conclusion

+This work reveals a critical blind spot in Web privacy: the latent leakage of user private attributes through passive exposure to algorithmic advertising.
+By leveraging multimodal LLMs as adversarial inference engines, we demonstrate that ad streams serve as high-fidelity digital footprints, enabling the accurate reconstruction of private attributes, often surpassing human social perception.
+Our findings confirm that this threat is operational and scalable: actionable profiles can be derived from short observation windows without long-term tracking, and ``near-miss'' predictions for age and income yield semantically invasive insights.
+As off-the-shelf AI tools democratise this capability, they increase the risk that benign browser extensions could be repurposed to circumvent platform targeting restrictions.
+Addressing this risk requires moving beyond current regulatory frameworks to recognise and govern the latent semantic signals embedded in the content users passively consume.

 \begin{acks} This research includes computations using the Wolfpack computational cluster, supported by the School of Computer Science and Engineering at UNSW Sydney.
-We also acknowledge support from the ARC Centre of Excellence for Automated Decision-Making and Society (CE200100005).
-We would like to thank Abdul Obeid for suggesting the idea of using a KDE-based approach for defining session thresholds.
-We further thank Baihe Zhang, Abdul Obeid, Zechen Li, Wilson Wongso, Yixuan Liu for their hard work on annotation, which greatly contributed to the human evaluation. \end{acks}
+We acknowledge support from the Australian Research Council (ARC) Centre of Excellence for Automated Decision-Making and Society (ADM+S; CE200100005), which hosts the Australian Ad Observatory project, and thank the Ad Observatory team for their work and support.
+We thank Abdul Obeid for suggesting the idea of using a KDE-based approach for defining session thresholds.
+We further thank our annotators for their hard work, which greatly contributed to the human evaluation. \end{acks}